 The Ministry of Health and Care Services (HOD) has responsibility for all health and social policy, apart from social security benefits.
 The Norwegian Board of Health Supervision is organized under this ministry.

-The Ministry of Children, Equality and Social Inclusion (BLD) has responsibility for child welfare services and measures to support families in difficulty.
+The Ministry of Children and Equality (BLD) has responsibility for child welfare services and measures to support families in difficulty.

-The Ministry of Labour (AD) has responsibility for social security, pensions and social assistance.
+Ministry of Labour and Social Affairs (ASD) has responsibility for social security, pensions and social assistance.

-Nav The Norwegian Labour and Welfare Organisation has responsibility for pensions, social security benefits, qualification programmes and other employment measures and social assistance.
+Nav The Norwegian Labour and Welfare Administration has responsibility for pensions, social security benefits, qualification programmes and other employment measures and social assistance.

 Statistics Norway publishes statistics about health and social conditions, and health and social services.

 The Nordic Council has a website with a lot of useful information in English.
-See also the websites for the Nordic Medico-Statistical Committee and the Nordic Socio-Statistical Committee.
+See also the website for the Nordic Welfare DataBASE.

 WHO (The World Health Organization) has a website with pages for each country.
 See “Countries” in the menu on the left-hand side.